 - a.
 All development in the MX-FB zone district that is already mapped. - b.
-More than 5 mobile food trucks on 1 lot, pursuant to Subsection 14-16-4-3(F)(11)(d) (Mobile Food Truck). - c.
+More than 5 mobile food trucks on 1 lot, pursuant to Subsection 14-16-4-3(F)(11)(d) (Mobile Food Truck), where mobile food trucks are accessory to a primary use, and any number of mobile food trucks on a premises with no other primary use, pursuant to Subsection 14-16-4-3(F)(11) (Mobile Food Truck). - c.
 A Permit Temporary Use when a Site Plan is required pursuant to a Use-specific Standard in Section 14-16-4-3. - d.
+All electric utilities except Electric Generation Facilities, as defined by the Facility Plan for Electric System

-All electric utilities with administrative approval, according to the approved Facility Plan. - e.
-All major utility facilities with administrative approval according to an approved Facility Plan. - f.
+Transmission and Generation, as amended, which require a Site Plan DRB pursuant to Subsection 14-16-6-6(I). - e.
+All other major utility facilities with administrative approval according to an approved Facility Plan. - f.
 All new, redeveloped, or renovated City-owned or managed parks less than 10 acres, regardless of the zone district they are in, where the all of the following apply: - i.
 Only allowable uses as specified in Table 4-2-1, except for any collocated City facility, are proposed. - The project does not include lighting over 45 feet, illuminated signs, amplified outdoor sound, or over 150 parking spaces. - g.
-Any City-owned or managed Major Public Open Space facility that is not designated as an Extraordinary Facility per the Major Public Open Space Facility Plan or that is a renovation of a facility previously approved as an Extraordinary Facility. - Any property in the NR-PO-C zone district of any size that is not part of a proposed development that would meet the applicability standards to be processed as a Site Plan - DRB or as a Site Plan - EPC. - All City BioPark facilities, which are regulated by the BioPark Master Plan and managed by City Cultural Services. - 6-5(G)(1)(f) Development on a lot in an NR-SU or PD zone district requires a Site Plan EPC pursuant to Subsection 14-16-6-6(J). - 6-5(G)(1)(g) Development on a project site over 5 acres and adjacent to Major Public Open Space requires a Site Plan EPC pursuant to Subsection 14-16-6-6(J).
+Any City-owned or managed Major Public Open Space facility that is not designated as an Extraordinary Facility per the Major Public Open Space Facility Plan or that is a renovation of a facility previously approved as an Extraordinary Facility. - h.
+Any property in the NR-PO-C zone district of any size that is not part of a proposed development that would meet the applicability standards to be processed as a Site Plan DRB or as a Site Plan EPC. - All City BioPark facilities, which are regulated by the BioPark Master Plan and managed by City Cultural Services.

+6-5(G)(1)(f) Development on a lot in an NR-SU or PD zone district requires a Site Plan - EPC pursuant to Subsection 14-16-6-6(J).

+6-5(G)(1)(g) Development on a project site over 5 acres and adjacent to Major Public Open Space requires a Site Plan - EPC pursuant to Subsection 14-16-6-6(J).